hellerve/ptolemy/README.md

 hard to write about the war and the holocaust without being preachy.
 One of the few who don't fall into that trap is Paul Celan, himself a holocaust survivor and incredible writer, and I don't think a comparison is fair.

+* *Selected Poems* by **E. E. Cummings (edited by Richard S. Kennedy)** (2007)

+I like E.E.
+Cummings' early and a few of his late poems.
+I have no taste for his cubist poems, and his poems dealing with love and sexuality are severely overrated in my eyes.
+The section introductions written by the editor try to give an overview over the author's views and environment that influenced his writing, but most of them end up being toadyish.